Why I'm Catholic

 I'm Catholic as a Matter of Christology

-To believe otherwise is to diminish Him.
-It is to say that His authority extends to heaven but not to history.
-That He can save a soul but cannot preserve a community.
-That His promises are true in the abstract but have failed in practice.
-I could not say any of those things and still call Him Lord in the way that Scripture demands.
+To believe otherwise would be for me to diminish him.
+It would be for me to say that his authority extends to heaven but not to history.
+That he can save a soul but cannot preserve a community.
+That his promises are true in the abstract but have failed in practice.
+I could not say any of those things and still call him Lord in the way that Scripture demands.
+I know how jarring this might sound to Protestant ears, but it is necessary for me to say, because it forms the very essence of my journey to this destination.

 He is the head.
 The body is one.
 The gates of hell have not prevailed.